Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/install_services_command_line.md

 ---

-    title: Install services in command line
+    title: "Install services in command line"
-    linkTitle: Install services in command line
+    linkTitle: "Install services in command line"
-    weight: 140
+    weight: 130

----
-After adding a Windows service in command line, the default system user is the user that started the service.
+---After adding a Windows service in command line, the default system user is the user that started the service.
 To define a specific user, you must edit the service properties in the Services page.

 > **Note**
 >